You and I and everyone else, are God

 ) said, ” Go out into the world and answer

-to that of God in everyman.”
+to that of G-d in everyman.”
 Hindu’s greet one another with the word,

-“Namaste,” which means something like “the God within me greets
+“Namaste,” which means something like “G-d within me greets

 Someone in Satsung suggested that divinity is an energy field